UndeadDemidov/k3d-argocd-sandbox/README.md

 A sandbox environment with k3d and ArgoCD to learn and experiment with GitOps capabilities.

 This project provides a complete local Kubernetes development environment using k3d (Kubernetes in Docker) with ArgoCD for continuous deployment.
-It includes proxy registries for Docker Hub, GHCR, Quay.io, and GitLab, as well as examples of both managed and unmanaged ArgoCD applications.
+It includes proxy registries for Docker Hub, GHCR, Quay.io, and GitLab, as well as a self-managed ArgoCD setup using the App of Apps pattern with workload applications including monitoring, logging, and secrets management.

 ## Prerequisites